bheimbu/evolutionary_ecology/docs/source/section.rst

 .. tip::

-  If you feel very insecure about R, I found this `online tutorial  <https://www.pluralsight.com/search?q=R>`_.
+  If you feel very insecure about R, check out this `online tutorial  <https://www.pluralsight.com/search?q=R>`_.
 It provides a very clear introduction into the basic terminologies and functions of R.
-  On Youtube, you can find many tutorials about R and RStudio, statistics and basics that mediate the use of and programming with R at basic and advanced levels.
-You figure out yourself which tutorial fits your needs best.
+  On Youtube, you can find many more tutorials on R and RStudio and how to use them to do statistics, phylogenetics, and so on.

 .. attention::